LDV Group: Vehicles

-Convoy/Pilot
+Pilot/Convoy

-Until 2006, LDV produced the Convoy and Pilot, derived from the British Leyland Sherpa, and developed considerably throughout the 1970s to 1990s, and which were a common sight in the United Kingdom.
+Until 2006, LDV produced the Pilot and Convoy, derived from the British Leyland Sherpa, and developed considerably throughout the 1970s to 1990s, and which were a common sight in the United Kingdom.

 Cub

-Between 1998 and 2001, LDV sold the Cub, a badge engineered Nissan Vanette Cargo.
-In June 1998, LDV entered into an agreement with Nissan, to sell a re branded version of the Nissan Serena MPV based Vanette Cargo.
+Between 1998 and 2001, LDV sold the Cub, which is a rebranded version of the Nissan Vanette Cargo after LDV entered into an agreement with Nissan.
+Production stopped in 2001 when Nissan replaced the Vanette Cargo with a rebranded version of the Renault Trafic called the Nissan Primastar, which is produced in Luton, England and Barcelona, Spain.
+LDV, having struggled to sell the Cub, opted not to continue the agreement with Nissan.

 Maxus

 The last range of vans, the Maxus, was introduced in the end of 2004.
 The Maxus was originally planned as a joint venture with Daewoo Motors of South Korea.
 Daewoo however, went into receivership in November 2000, before the project came to fruition.

-LDV subsequently acquired the exclusive rights to the van from General Motors, who had taken over Daewoo, and purchased the existing tooling and shipped it all to Birmingham from the Daewoo Plant in Poland where the van was originally intended to be built.
+LDV subsequently acquired the exclusive rights to the van from General Motors, who had taken over Daewoo, and purchased the existing tooling and shipped it all to the Washwood Heath factory in Birmingham from the Daewoo Plant in Poland where the van was originally intended to be built.
 The Maxus was fitted with direct injection, common rail, diesel engines supplied by VM Motori.